ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 > scripts/cubuild.sh --help for more options

-If the *quick installation using the cubuild.sh bash script* doesn't work for you, please follow the *step by step installation* procedure.
+If the *quick installation using the cubuild.sh bash script* doesn't work for you, please read the *step by step installation* procedure to point out the possible causes.

+### Upgrading *cumbia*

+If *cumbia* has been installed with the *cubuild.sh* bash script, upgrading is as easy as typing

+> cumbia upgrade

+on a terminal.

+If you followed the instructions above, you should have a copy of the *cumbia-libs* sources under *$HOME/Downloads* and executed
+*scripts/cubuild.sh* from within *$HOME/Downloads/cumbia-libs*.

+The following observations must be taken into account to let *cumbia upgrade* work properly:

+- keep the copy of the sources in *$HOME/Downloads/cumbia-libs* to perform periodical upgrades only, not for developing;
+- do not move away that directory.

+If you move away the folder, *cumbia upgrade* will not work and you will have to git clone *cumbia-libs* and manually execute

+> scripts/cubuild.sh update && scripts/cubuild.sh tango install

+again.

 ## Step by step installation